instructor-ai/instructor/docs/blog/posts/validation-part1.md

 Let's see a more concrete example.
 Let's say that we've asked our model a question about a text chunk and we want to validate that the generated answer is supported by the source.
 While we could verify this by looking up the original source manually, a more scalable approach is to use a validator to do this automatically.

-Since we only want the information on the chunk during validation, we can use the `model_validate` function in `Pydantic`.
-This allows us to pass in additional context so that our models have more information to work with when performing validation.
+We can pass in additional context to our validation functions using the `model_validate` function in `Pydantic` so that our models have more information to work with when performing validation.
 This context is a normal python dictionary and can be accessed inside the `info` argument in our validator functions.

 ```python
 from pydantic import ValidationInfo,BaseModel,field_validator